 Homemade Yeast Rolls:

-I love a good homemade roll on Thanksgiving or for Christmas dinner.
+I love good homemade rolls on Thanksgiving, Christmas, Easter or any other special occasion!
 Even on Sunday dinners after church, my mom and grandmother would make rolls now and then so they are a bit nostalgic for me!
-Of course, there were times we also had the traditional packaged King’s Hawaiian Rolls.
-Those are great if you’re out of time or oven space but I’m excited to share this true from-scratch roll recipe!
+Of course, there were times we also had the traditional packaged King's Hawaiian Rolls.
+Those are great if you're out of time or oven space but I'm excited to share this true from-scratch roll recipe!

 I wanted a smaller roll recipe this year since in general we will be having smaller-scale holiday dinners.
 No need to make two or three dozen rolls, unfortunately.
 This won't always be the case, but I was glad to be able to use this recipe this Thanksgiving.
 It makes one pan of 8 good size rolls.

 Preparing a Yeast Dough

 If you aren't a breadmaker —so many people aren't!– don't fret.
 This is a straightforward recipe that you can do even if you have limited or no experience working with yeast doughs.

 First, Start out with a regular mixing bowl or stand mixer.
 I always use my stand mixer with a regular beater attachment (not the whisk).
 You can change the beater attachment to the dough hook after the first few ingredients are added.